New obesity treatment emerges… Eliminating visceral fat with positively charged nanomaterials: Dong-A Science

 Among the fats, visceral fat that surrounds the organs has no proper treatment.
 Liposuction, which removes subcutaneous fat such as forearm fat, is an invasive method and is not suitable for removing visceral fat.

 The research team paid attention to the fact that fat cells that make up visceral fat are negatively charged.
-It was hypothesized that a substance with a positive charge, opposite to a negative charge, could remove these fat cells.
+It was hypothesized that a substance with a positive charge, opposite to a negative charge, might remove these fat cells.
 A positive charge means an electric charge with positive electrical properties.

 Polyamideamine (PAMA), a type of dendrimer, which is a polymer structure, was used to make nanomaterials with positive charges.
 Polyamide amine has the same chemical structure as a protein, but has properties that can freely impart desired chemical properties.
 The research team developed positively charged nanomaterial P-G3 by making polyamideamine positively charged.